James Jesus Angleton: Suspicion of infiltration

 Angleton's view was influenced by his direct experience with the manipulation of German intelligence during World War II, the Cambridge Five, and the success of American infiltration efforts in the Third World.
 In particular, Angleton's close association with Philby heightened Angleton's suspicions and led him to double-check "potential problems".
-Angleton's position in the CIA and his close relationship with Director Richard Helms in particular expanded his influence, and as it grew, the CIA split between Angletonians and anti-Angletonians.
+Angleton's position in the CIA and his close relationship with Director Richard Helms expanded his influence, and as it grew, the CIA split between Angletonians and anti-Angletonians.
 This conflict rose in particular regard to Anatoliy Golitsyn and Yuri Nosenko, who defected from the Soviet Union to the United States in 1961 and 1964, respectively.

 Golitsyn defected via Helsinki on December 15, 1961.
 He and his family flew with a CIA escort to Sweden and then to the United States, where he was interviewed by Angleton personally.
 Golitsyn limited his initial debriefing to a review of photographs to identify KGB officers and refused to discuss KGB strategy.
-After Golitsyn raised the possibility of serious infiltration with MI5 in a subsequent debriefing, MI5 shared the concern with Angleton.
+After Golitsyn raised the possibility of serious infiltration within MI5 in a subsequent debriefing, MI5 shared the concern with Angleton.
 He responded by asking Helms to allow him to take responsibility for Golitsyn and his further debriefing.
 Golitsyn ultimately informed on many famous Soviet agents, including the Cambridge Five, which led to their apprehension.
 Angleton identified Golitsyn as "the most valuable defector ever to reach the West".

 However, other allegations Golitsyn made, including that Prime Minister of the United Kingdom Harold Wilson was a Soviet agent and that the Sino-Soviet split was a "charade," were ultimately found to be false.
-Golitsyn also claimed that a mole who had been stationed in West Germany, was of Slavic descent, had a last name that might end in "sky" and definitely began with a "K", and operated under the KGB codename "Sasha".
-Angleton believed this claim, with the result that anyone who approximated this description fell under his suspicion.
+Golitsyn also claimed that a mole had been stationed in West Germany, was of Slavic descent, had a last name that might end in "sky," definitely began with a "K", and operated under the KGB codename "Sasha".
+Angleton believed this claim, with the result that anyone who approximated this description, fell under suspicion.

 Angleton became increasingly convinced that the CIA was compromised by the KGB.
 Golitsyn convinced Angleton that the KGB had reorganized in 1958 and 1959 to consist mostly of a shell, incorporating only those agents whom the CIA and the FBI were recruiting, directed by a small cabal of puppet masters who doubled those agents to manipulate their Western counterparts.
 Although Golitsyn was a questionable source, Angleton accepted significant information obtained from his debriefing by the CIA.